pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1658 TCP Server

+Today I have been working on create a TCP server with NodeJS and a TCP client with Python.
+Rather than start to study a new framework or a new programming language, I want to study and learn the Computer Science basics, I believe that it is important to understand the deep concepts in the backend engineering.

 ### Day 1653-54-55-56-57 Vacation and Low Code Time

 During these days I am on vacations from my work.
 I have been making some low code time, although I am on vacations I need to code a little every day, I don't know why but code for me is a hobby rather than a work.
 I continue studying about Networking and the OSI model, wait a blog tutorial about this topic in a near future.